sass/sass/proposal/shared-resources.d.ts.md

 identical to the top level Sass interface.
 This allows users to replace instances of the imported `sass` class with an instance of the compiler.

-In environments without access to a long-running compiler, for instance, the Dart Sass implementation, the Compiler interface will continue to perform a single compilation per process.
+In environments without access to a long-running compiler -- for instance, the Dart Sass implementation -- the Compiler interface will continue to perform a single compilation per process.

-Notable differences are that the compiler interface will have additional methods to manage the process lifecycle, and will not contain the legacy API.
+Notable differences are that the Compiler interface will have additional methods to manage the process lifecycle, and will not contain the legacy API.

 #### No shared state